Richsan/KDynaMapper/README.md

-We are still working to make compatble with some other usefull values types , like Map<String,T>.
+We are still working to make compatible with some other usefull values types , like Map<String,T>.

 And for anotations that mark some of attribute to be ignored from KDynaMapper.